Ketones urine testKetone bodies - urine; Urine ketones; Ketoacidosis - urine ketones test; Diabetic ketoacidosis - urine ketones test

 An abnormal result means you have ketones in your urine.
 The results are usually listed as small, moderate, or large as follows:

-This may be due to diabetic ketoacidosis,a problem that occurs in people with Type 1 diabetes.
-It occurs when the body cannot use sugar (glucose) as a fuel source because there is little or no insulin.
+This may be due to diabetic ketoacidosis (DKA) .
+DKA is a life-threatening problem that affects people with diabetes.
+It occurs when the body cannot use sugar (glucose) as a fuel source because there is no insulin or not enough insulin.
 Fat is used for fuel instead.

 An abnormal result may also be due to: